nexmo-community/vonage-campus-client-sdk-workshop/README.md

 }
 ```

-We're not using the `sendMessage` funtion anymore, and we can go ahead and delete the whole function declaration from `index.js`. `sendMessage` was the only place where we were calling our bot, so we can remove the bot import from the top of the file as well.
+We're not using the `sendMessage` function anymore, and we can go ahead and delete the whole function declaration from `index.js`. `sendMessage` was the only place where we were calling our bot, so we can remove the bot import from the top of the file as well.

 ### Move the bot to the Server